CaptainCoder11/Segmented-Progress-Bar/readme.md

 USAGE
 -----

-To make a Segmented ProgressBar in your layout XML and to use it add Segmented ProgressBa library in your project or you can also grab it via Gradle:
+To make a Segmented ProgressBar in your layout XML and to use it add Segmented ProgressBar library in your project or you can also grab it via Gradle:

 ```groovy
 implementation 'com.github.Captaincoder1111:Segmented-Progress-Bar:1.0'